Python users may install the cuFINUFFT package using

 pip install pytest), you can now test the installation by running

-LIBRARY_PATH is no longer necessary since there is no compilation at this stage.)
 In contrast to the C interface tests, these check for correctness, so a successful test run signifies that the library is working correctly.